 There are a few variables that will change with each different event you track:

-Since we want users to download the whitepaper, we’ll change the following:
+In our example of wanting users to download a whitepaper, we’ll change the following:

-The new custom code should look like this (async example):
+The new custom code should now look something like this:

 - <a href=”http://www.desiredlinkhere.com” onClick=”_gaq.push([‘_trackEvent’, ‘downloads’, ‘click’, ‘whitepaper’, ‘0’]);”> Name of Link Here</a>